Model spaces in sub-Riemannian geometry: Sub-Riemannian model spaces and partial connections

-We define a sub-Riemannian manifold $(M, D,g)$ with $D$ bracket-generating as a \emph{homogeneous space} if any pair of points are connected by an isometry.
+We say that a sub-Riemannian manifold $(M, D,g)$ with $D$ bracket-generating is a \emph{homogeneous space} if for a pair of points $x,y \in M$ there exists an isometry satisfying $\varphi(x) = y$.
 Since the growth vector $\underline{n}(x)$ is determined by the metric $d_M$ in a neighborhood of $x$, we know the growth vector is constant on a homogeneous space.
 Hence, $D$ is equiregular and all isometries of $M$ are smooth maps that form a Lie group.
 We denote this Lie group $\Isom(M)$.
+We will use an approach inspired by \cite{FaGo95} to study these spaces.